OrdnanceSurvey/OS-VectorMap-Local-stylesheets/GML stylesheets/GeoServer stylesheets (SLD)/Full Colour style/README.md

-# OS VectorMap Full Colour style
+# OS VectorMap Local Full Colour style

 These are SLD files for OS VectorMap Local in GZ/GML format for use in GeoServer.